-Vegan Collard Greens – Super simple and full of flavor this collard greens recipe can be served as a healthy side dish or main meal.
-Quick, easy and versatile!
+Vegan Collard Greens is a simple recipe from start to finish that‘s full of flavor and can be served as a healthy side dish or main meal (with optional beans included).
+It’s quick, easy, and versatile!

-I have been enjoying this collard greens recipe often throughout the years.
-It’s one of those simple, everyday types of food I can eat on a regular basis.
+We have been enjoying this recipe often throughout the years.
+It’s one of those simple, everyday types of food that we love to eat on a regular basis.

-I most definitely prefer my collards lightly cooked versus raw.
-They are a little too bitter for my taste raw, but once lightly sautéed they lend a beautiful smoky flavor that I find myself craving.
+We prefer to eat our collards lightly cooked versus raw.
+They are a little too bitter for my taste when eaten raw, but once lightly sautéed, they lend a beautiful smoky flavor that is 100% crave-worthy.

-Here is everything you need to make this savory collard recipe.
-Plus, a few suggestions on how to substitute ingredients.
+Here is everything you will need to make this savory collard recipe.
+Plus, ideas on how to substitute ingredients when needed.

 - Tomatoes – Tomatoes add a bit of juiciness and color rounding out the dish perfectly.
-Use fresh or canned.
+Both fresh or canned can be used.

-- Garlic – Fresh is best, but you can substitute with 1 teaspoon of garlic powder.
+- Garlic – Fresh is best, but feel free to substitute with 1 – 2 teaspoons of garlic powder.

 - Olive oil – Or use your favorite oil.
-To make this oil-free, use 3 tablespoon water or veggie broth.
+To make this oil-free, use ¼ cup veggie broth.

-- Lemon – The lemon is essential in this recipe so please be sure to have a couple lemons on hand.
-If not, use 1 – 2 teaspoons apple cider vinegar in its place to add brightness.
+- Lemon – The lemon is essential in this recipe so please be sure to have a couple fresh lemons on hand.
+If not, use 1 teaspoon of apple cider vinegar in its place to add brightness and tang.

 - Red pepper flakes – For a little optional heat, add a few pinches of red pepper flakes.